microbuilder/certificate_chains/README.md

-Code that uses X.509 certificates, and specifically code that validates whether a certificate change is valid, should use the [Certification path validation algorithm][wiki-cpva] (which is defined in RFC 5280 chapter 6.
+Code that uses X.509 certificates, and specifically code that validates whether a certificate change is valid, should use the [Certification path validation algorithm][wiki-cpva] (which is defined in RFC 5280 chapter 6).

 [wiki-cpva]:https://en.wikipedia.org/wiki/Certification_path_validation_algorithm

-# Certficate-Base Provisioning Workflows
+# Provisioning Workflows

-## Two-Level Provisioning

-The following sequence diagram shows how a 2-level certificate chain might be used when provisions devices into a managed end node system.
+The following sequence diagrams shows how certificate chains might be used when provisioning devices into a device management system.

+## Two-Level Certificate Chains

+The following workflow assumes a provisioning device connecting to a new end node device to be provisioned.
+The provisioning device uses the mcumgr protocol that is understood by both mcuboot and Zephyr RTOS, and can communicate over USART, IP and BLE at present, and can easily be extended to SWD or other transports as required.

+On BLE-enabled devices, for example, an app on a tablet or mobile phone could connect to the end node over mcumgr, and communicate with the Root CA Server when signing the certificate signing request and providing the certificate chain.

 ![alt text][workflow-2lvl]